liferay/liferay-docs/developer/frameworks/articles/web-services/03-jax/01-jaxrs-intro.markdown

 JAX-RS web services work in Liferay modules the same way they work outside of Liferay.
 The only difference is that you must register the class in the OSGi framework.
-Liferay's development tools make this easy by providing a template.
+Liferay makes this easy by providing a template.

 [Create a project](/docs/7-2/reference/-/knowledge_base/r/creating-a-project)
-using your preferred method, making sure you choose the *rest* template.
+and choose the *rest* template.

 The class that's generated contains a working JAX-RS web service.
 You can deploy it and use it immediately.